Gunbard/FindFrame/README.md

 Built exe will be in 'dist' folder

 ### Scan tips
  - Increase source frame/image contrast to help with feature detection.
 Crop out stuff that might not be in the video.
 The detected features will be visible in the source frame thumbnail.
-The more features, the more the app has the search against.
+Click to enlarge.
+The more features, the more the app has to search against.
 Also, making sure the aspect ratio is similar will help.
  - Start with a low match threshold and bump it up until it doesn't think every frame is a match.
 Keep increasing until you stop getting too many false positives.

 ### TODO
 - [X] Resizable main window
 - [X] Match "VU meter"
 - [X] Show FPS
-- [ ] Show bigger image with keypoints after clicking thumbnail
+- [X] Show bigger image with keypoints after clicking thumbnail
 - [ ] Find out what the hell filetypes cv2.VideoCapture supports
 - [ ] Expose OpenCV matcher settings
 - [ ] Process multiple files at a time (need a UI update for this).
 Increasing MAX_BATCH_SIZE will work, but the UI/progress bars won't be updated correctly.